-I’m embarrassed to say that I knew very little about personal finance in my 20s.
-This is particularly embarrassing as I went to college to study economics and finance.
+I’m embarrassed that I knew little about personal finance in my 20s.
+It is particularly embarrassing as I went to college to study economics and finance.

-Up until the age of 25, I primarily worked in food service as a server, bartender, and caterer while attending school.
-At age 23, I lived on my own without support from my parents while attending grad school.
-The money wasn’t bad but I never made more than $25k per year.
+Up until age 25, I primarily worked in food service as a server, bartender, and caterer while attending school.
+Then, at age 23, I lived independently without support from my parents while attending grad school.
+The money wasn’t bad, but I never made more than $25k annually.

-At the age of 25 I got my first job in my area of study making $50k per year.
+At 25, I got my first job in my study area, making $50k annually.
 Finally – real money!
 Now, it was time to live life.

 During my late 20s, the debt continued to pile up.
-A wedding, house, vacations, and student loans always had us burning through savings and taking on more debt.
-By age 30 my wife and I had accumulated about $100,000 in mortgage debt, $50,000 in student loans, and $25,000 in other miscellaneous debt such as car payments.
+Weddings, houses, vacations, and student loans always had us burning through savings and taking on more debt.
+By age 30, my wife and I had accumulated about $100,000 in mortgage debt, $50,000 in student loans, and $25,000 in other miscellaneous debt, such as car payments.

-When I read about individuals in their 20s frustrated about not making financial progress, I can totally relate.
-However, if you’re reading a blog like this before the age of 30, chances are you will be more successful financially by the time you reach my age (37).
+I can relate when I read about individuals in their 20s who are frustrated about not making financial progress.
+However, if you’re reading a blog like this before age 30, chances are you will be more successful financially by the time you reach my age.

-If you plan to start a family someday, having your financial act in order is critical.
-Engagement rings, weddings, children, insurance, mortgages, and on and on can be really expensive if left unchecked.
+To start a family someday, have your finances in order.
+Engagement rings, weddings, children, insurance, mortgages, and so on can be costly if left unchecked.
 Did I mention that children are expensive?

 The statistics show that while financial literacy is improving, there’s still a long way to go.

-Money continues to be a top reason for fights in a relationship and one of the leading reasons for divorce.
+Money remains a top reason for fights in a relationship and one of the leading reasons for divorce.

-Being on the same page as your partner is so important and it’s frustrating to me that it’s not discussed more often in the mainstream.
+Being on the same page as your partner is so important, and it’s frustrating that it’s not discussed more often in the mainstream.
 Don’t put yourself in a position to damage the state of your marriage or family by not being financially responsible.

-Below are three ways that you can improve your young family’s financial situation.
+Below are three things we did right that helped us dig out of debt and continue building our investments in our 30s.
+Some may seem like common sense, but I believe they are critical to building a foundation to eventually build your family’s generational wealth.
 By making sound financial decisions early, you can set your financial foundation for a lifetime of success.

 Minimize Lifestyle Inflation

-Even though we were financially a mess heading into our 30s, the one thing we did right was keep our lifestyle reasonable.
+Even though we were financially a mess heading into our 30s, one thing we did right was kept our lifestyle reasonable.

 We had car payments but didn’t go out and purchase new cars every few years.

-I’m not sure if this would have been the same if we didn’t wake up before our mid-30s.
-Now that we are in our late 30s, the pressure of keeping up with the Joneses is real.
+I’m unsure if this would have been the same if we didn’t wake up before our mid-30s.
+But now that we are in our late 30s, the pressure of keeping up with the Joneses is real.
 I struggle with it often.
-Without a financial plan it would be challenging not to give in.
+But, without a financial plan, it would be challenging not to give in.

-Thankfully, when we had our “ah ha” moment it wasn’t too late to turn things around.
-While it’s never too late to turn your life around financially, the further down the path of debt and lifestyle inflation you get, the longer it will take to dig out.
+Thankfully, when we had our “ah-ha” moment, it wasn’t too late to turn things around.
+Unfortunately, while it’s never too late to turn your life around financially, the further down the path of debt and lifestyle inflation you get, the longer it will take to dig out.

 Becoming financially literate early will allow you to minimize the temptation of lifestyle inflation until you can afford the life you want without financing it.